testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 ```

 The code above creates a system backend named "Code Repository" that provides HTTP and TLS protocol services, and has the DNS name _github.com_.
-Services are not limited to backend hosts, instead any host can have services.
+Services are not limited to backend hosts, all host types can have services.

 Connections between system components are defined using the right shift operators `>>` followed by host and service.
 For example, the statement `mobile >> backend / TLS` means that a mobile application initiates a connection with a backend TLS service.